 Configure Graphsignal agent by specifying your API key directly or via

 To track deployments, versions and environments separately, specify a

 Use the following examples to integrate Graphsignal agent into your machine learning application.
 See integration documentation and API reference for full reference.

-Other integrations are available as well.
+Other integrations and callbacks are available as well.
 See integration documentation for more information.